Pitcheswara Rao Atluri

-Personal life
+Early life

 Pitcheswara Rao was born in the small village of Choutapalli in Krishna district, Andhra Pradesh on 12 April 1925.
 Later, his family migrated to the nearby village, Pulaparru.
 He did his schooling in Choutapalli and Kaikaluru.
 As a student, he stood first in the Hindi 'Visharada' exams.
 After completing his pre-university education in the Hindu College, Machilipatnam, he joined the Indian Navy in 1945 as a Mechanical Engineer.
 He left the Indian Navy in 1953.

 After leaving Indian Navy, Pitcheswara Rao worked as a journalist in "Vishalandhra" a Telugu daily newspaper for a few years.
 In 1962, he moved to Madras, and worked as a screenwriter for Telugu films.
 During this period, he also established himself as a Telugu writer, and wrote several short stories, radio plays and sketches.
 He also translated literary works from Russian and Hindi into Telugu.
 He died of heart attack in 1966.

 Pitcheswara Rao's wife, Chouda Rani, was the youngest daughter of Tripuraneni Ramaswamy, a well known Telugu poet and social reformer.
 Chouda Rani herself was a short story writer, and novelist.
 She established an exclusive Telugu bookstore in Madras which ran successfully for several years.
 She died in 1996.